mikiec84/sql/README.md

 ## Installation

-Add the following to your project dependencies:
+Add the following to your prOject dependencies:

 ```clojure
 [stch-library/sql "0.1.1"]